Mohaddz/better-tinker/README.md

 ┌─────────────┐   Authorization Header   ┌─────────────────┐     gRPC-Web    ┌─────────────┐
 │  Go CLI     │ ────────────────────────► │  Python Bridge  │ ──────────────► │ Tinker API  │
 │ (Bubble Tea)│   Bearer <api_key>       │    (FastAPI)    │                 │             │
-│             │                          │                 │                 │             │
-│ Reads key   │                          │ Uses key from   │                 │             │
-│ from keyring│                          │ header (no      │                 │             │
-│ (1 prompt)  │                          │ keyring access) │                 │             │
 └─────────────┘                          └─────────────────┘                 └─────────────┘
 ```

-**Key Design Decision:** The Go CLI is the only component that accesses the system keyring.
-The API key is passed to the bridge via HTTP Authorization header, eliminating the double password prompt issue on macOS.

 ## Configuration